-Doesn’t matter whether conducting business or Special Operations, there are quite a number of difficult tasks which must be accomplished simultaneously, each with their own requirements and needed skills and experience.
-There is one task however which in all environments, and regardless the depth of one’s skills and experience, seems to be the very most difficult.
+Doesn’t matter whether conducting business or Special Operations, there are quite a number of difficult tasks which must be accomplished simultaneously, each with its own requirements and needed skills and experience.
+There is one task however which in all environments, and regardless of the depth of one’s skills and experience, seems to be the very most difficult.
 Perhaps it is simply a matter of how humans are put together psychologically, the Id.

-While it is easy to ask the question what makes listening so difficult, the answer is actually not so simple.
+While it is easy to ask the question of what makes listening so difficult, the answer is actually not so simple.
 Quite often the listener is not listening to comprehend but simply waiting to respond in order to further their own agenda or to simply get away to proceed along their own trajectory.
 While most often the case, this is not however the only difficulty when listening.

-· Lack of single point focus
+· Lack of single-point focus

 · Finding the speaker attractive or unattractive